 Click the links below to learn about the different parts of our organization and how they function

-While the system of 29 state parks and four recreation areas is familiar to most North Carolinians and their visitors, there are many other facets of the N.C.
+While the system of 34 state parks, four state recreation areas, and three state natural areas is familiar to most North Carolinians and their visitors, there are many other facets of the N.C.
 Division of Parks and Recreation.

 The division is one of the premier land conservation agencies in the state.
 Its role is steward of more than 186,000 acres, including many of North Carolina's most treasured natural resources.
 More than 75,000 acres are protected as state natural areas, fragile samples of the state's natural diversity.
 And, the division manages the state's natural and scenic rivers system.
 A State Trails Program, with the Mountains-to-Sea Trail as its centerpiece, works with local and regional agencies to build a network of natural corridors through North Carolina for recreation and conservation.
 And, the division's staff is deeply involved in research and the development of new techniques for protecting the land, its habitats and its inhabitants.

 The division works closely with the Parks and Recreation, Natural Heritage and Clean Water Management trust funds towards a unified state conservation effort.
 Also in support of that effort, similar partnerships extend to a broad coalition of nonprofit land trusts and conservancies as well as universities and organizations involved in conservation management and research.
 Strong working relationships have been forged with other government agencies such as the Natural Heritage Trust Fund and the Wildlife Resources Commission.